 Cutlery box for 12 people in noble wood with metal lock and drawer handle.
-Box and cutlery signed by “WALKER & HALL, SHEFFIELD”.
+Box and cutlery signed by “WALKER & HALL, OUTLERS & SILVERSMITHS, SHEFFIELD”.
 It consists of steel knives with ivorine hilt, and silver plated forks and spoons.
-It contains punching for identification on the back.
-On the top cover there is a metal inlay with reference to a wedding gift: “Presented to Miss E.M.
-Hodgins on the occasion of her MARRIAGE to Mr. W. SCULLIER.
-Upon her resignation as general secretary of THE LIVERPOOL C.H.A.
-CLUB.
-And as a token of esteem and appreciation by the members.
-8 th April 1933”.
+It contains punching for identification on the back in which we can find: EP “BAÑO DE PLATA”, A “HIGH QUALITY”, W & H “WALKER & HALL”, S “SHEFFIELD”, W “1914” (year of manufacture) and the flag with W&H corresponding to the manufacturer’s shield.
+On the top cover there is a metal inlay with reference to a wedding gift: “Presented to Miss J.H.
+Faulds & Mr. C.S.
+Adamson. on the occasion of their MARRIAGE by the staff at SWAN HUNTER & WIGHAN RIGHARDSON LTD. Dry Docks Dept. November 6th 1915. “.
 Contains a key that opens and closes perfectly.
 The origin of Walker & Hall started in Sheffield in 1845 by George Walker dedicating himself to electroplating.
 In 1853 Henry Hall joined the business and the company became Walker & Hall.
 The factory was on Howard Street, Sheffield and the showroom was opened at 45 Holborn Viaduct, London; expanding in the following years throughout the world.
 In 1920 it became a limited liability company (ltd), and in 1963 they merged with British Silverware Ltd.

 Strictly Necessary Cookies